msuchismita/CaseStudy2DDS/README.md

-# CaseStudy2DDS
+# Case Study 2!!

-Case study 2 for Doing Data Science
+This repository is having all the documents for Case Study 2 of Doing Data Science class